Automated generation of attack trees with optimal shape and labelling: A heuristic based on factoring to minimise the attack tree size

-Based on the proof above and the standard greedy heuristic used to approximate the set cover problem, we propose in Algorithm \ref{alg-partition} a heuristic to partition a set of SP graphs.
+We propose in Algorithm \ref{alg-partition} a heuristic to partition a set of SP graphs based on the standard greedy heuristic used to approximate the set cover problem.
 Starting from a set $C$ with a single element, the algorithm adds elements to $C$ (in no particular order) as long as $C$ remains homogeneous and all SP graphs in $C$ share a common goal.
 Once $C$ cannot be increased any further, $C$ is considered an element of the optimal partition.
 This process is repeated for the remaining SP graphs until no graph is left out of the partition.